 With newly open eyes, I could see the way that we often impose stress on ourselves and others.
 I saw people working themselves to exhaustion with little gain.
-I saw how many people heavily medicated themselves simply to get through the day.
+I saw how many people self-medicated, heavily, simply to get through the day.
 I could no longer be a part of it.

-I knew I could not sustain this lifestyle.
+I knew I could not sustain this old way of being.
 No matter how much love, authenticity, and passion I put into my work, it was never enough.
+Something had to change.
 I began to practice meditation and mindfulness as a way to cope with the challenges of a typical workday.
 But simply coping was not really the way I wanted to live.
 I knew I was capable of more; I knew others were capable of more.
 Our true nature gets buried beneath stress, negative thoughts and sheer exhaustion.

 Changing My Career

-My pursuit of mindfulness led me – reluctantly at first – toward the path of life-coaching.
+My pursuit of mindfulness led me, reluctantly at first, toward the path of becoming a life coach.

 I soon began to notice an awakening within me; a sense of purpose that Buddhists may call dharma.
 I knew I wanted to be a coach.
 I wanted nothing more than to unearth the brilliance inside others.

 This story begins in my body.
 After many falls as a figure skater in my youth, I had amassed scar tissue in my pelvis that caused nerve pain and neuropathy in my left foot.
 The available treatments for that included opiates, steroid shots or low-dose antidepressants.
 None of these things were remotely okay with me.
 My home is filled with organic foods, my medicine cabinet is all plant-based natural cures and I don’t even own a microwave.

 Through my research, I found exciting studies about the abilities of certain mushrooms to stimulate nerve growth.
 I was unable to find stories about neuropathy but I just had a feeling that they could help me.